cisagov/dotgov-home/pages/domains/registration/registration.md

     href: '#common-questions'
 ---

+### Read our policies and guidelines

-1. If you’re registering a domain for a Federal Executive Branch Agency, please read the [Policies for .gov Domain Issuance for Federal Agency Public Websites Memorandum](http://web.archive.org/web/20150513215856/https://www.whitehouse.gov/sites/default/files/omb/egov/memo/policies-for-dot-gov-domain-issuance-for-federal-agency-public-websites.pdf).
+If you’re registering a domain for a Federal Executive Branch Agency, please read the [Policies for .gov Domain Issuance for Federal Agency Public Websites Memorandum](http://web.archive.org/web/20150513215856/https://www.whitehouse.gov/sites/default/files/omb/egov/memo/policies-for-dot-gov-domain-issuance-for-federal-agency-public-websites.pdf).

+### Prepare to make your request

 1. Check to see if the [domain is available](https://www.dotgov.gov/dotgov-web/registration/whois.xhtml?_m=3).

+1. Prepare an authorization letter to request approval for the domain:

+    - Copy and paste an [Authorization Letter Template]({{base.url}}/domains/registration/authorization-templates/) into a word processor.
+    - Update the letter with the appropriate information for your request.
+    - Make sure the domain name is consistent with its content.
+    - The letter must be on official letterhead stationary, with a signature from your agency head or CIO.

+### Complete the online request form

 1. If you’re new to the site, [create an account](https://www.dotgov.gov/dotgov-web/user/register_registrant.xhtml?_m=2).
 A Dotgov.gov representative will email the Authorizing Authority for your agency to finalize the account and set a temporary password.